 The Bible teaches individuality by making God a distinct individual.
 With this pattern in the minds of men, they are less afraid to think as individuals.
 As a result, they tend to come up with better ideas and to produce better results.

 The Bible glorifies men who have deep changes of heart.
 This not only allows us to start anew and improve, but it removes guilt for our past actions.
-There can be problems associated with this from a justice standpoint, but it has massively assisted human improvement.
+This has massively assisted human improvement.

 A second-order effect of things covered above is the assumption of co-dominance: I’m not dominating you and you’re not dominating me; we can both be strong and friendly at the same time.
 Where this is absent, anger festers, compassion fails, grudges are never released, and endless volumes of energy are wasted in posturing and scheming.
 Where it is present, cooperation rules and massive accomplishments can arise.
 This teaching is also seen explicitly, here: